cym13/cym13.github.io/source/fix_video_noise_sox.rst

 Get the audio
 =============

 First of all we need to get the audio from the video.
-This is straitforward:
+This is straightforward:

 .. code:: shell